-Most engineering organizations discover their fragile services the hard way — through production incidents, weekend pages, and post-mortems that end with "we knew this was a problem."
-The knowledge exists, scattered across incident channels, stale ADRs, and the instincts of senior engineers who have been burned before.
-But nobody synthesizes it.
+Most engineering orgs find their fragile services through a P1.
+The knowledge already existed — scattered across incident channels, abandoned ADRs, the instincts of senior engineers who have been burned before.
+Nobody synthesizes it.
+The heat map is the synthesis.

 Large codebases are not inherently fragile.
 Small services with accumulated neglect are.

-Engineering teams habitually confuse size with risk.
-The 200,000-line monolith gets all the attention, while a 3,000-line billing service with zero tests, four unresolved TODO comments referencing a deprecated API, and a dependency on a library three major versions behind quietly accumulates brittleness.
+Engineering teams confuse size with risk.
+The 200,000-line monolith gets the attention.
+Meanwhile a 3,000-line billing service with zero tests, four unresolved TODOs pointing at a deprecated API, and a dependency three majors behind quietly accumulates blast radius.

-Meta's Diff Risk Score research, published in August 2025[1], demonstrated that predictive models trained on historical incident correlation outperform those based on code complexity metrics alone.
-The signals that predict breakage are not lines of code or cyclomatic complexity — they are patterns of neglect, uncertainty, and unresolved decisions.
+Meta's Diff Risk Score research, published August 2025[1], showed predictive models trained on historical incident correlation outperform models trained on code complexity metrics.
+Lines of code do not predict breakage.
+Cyclomatic complexity does not predict breakage.
+Patterns of neglect, uncertainty, and unresolved decisions predict breakage.

-A technical risk heat map captures exactly these signals.
-It asks: which services have the highest concentration of deferred maintenance, unreviewed architectural choices, and review-cycle friction?
+The heat map captures exactly those signals.
+It asks one question: which services have the highest concentration of deferred maintenance, unreviewed architectural bets, and review-cycle friction?
 Those are the services that will surprise you next.

-The first signal layer is the most straightforward: pull 90 days of incident data from your ITSM platform (PagerDuty, Opsgenie, Rootly, FireHydrant) and aggregate by affected service.
-But raw incident counts are misleading.
+Pull 90 days of incident data from the ITSM platform — PagerDuty, Opsgenie, Rootly, FireHydrant.
+Aggregate by affected service.
+Raw counts mislead.
 A service with ten P4 informational alerts is not more fragile than one with two P1 outages.

-The scoring formula weights severity and recency.
-P1 incidents in the last 30 days score 10 points each.
-P2s score 5.
-P3s score 2.
-Everything decays by 50% for each 30-day period — an incident from 60 days ago counts half as much as one from last week.
-The result is a recency-weighted severity score that captures both the magnitude and the trend of service instability.
+Weight the score by severity and recency.
+P1 in the last 30 days: 10 points each.
+P2: 5.
+P3: 2.
+Decay every signal by 50% per 30-day period.
+An incident from 60 days ago counts half as much as one from last week.
+The result is a recency-weighted severity score that captures both the magnitude and the trajectory.

 | Severity | Base Score | 0-30 Days | 30-60 Days | 60-90 Days |